 False, all you need is a mat.
 All the fundamental Pilates exercises (there are about 30 classic moves) which were invented by Joseph Pilates in the 1930s can be practised on a mat.
 There are exercises for the whole body, so you don’t need to find a special Pilates machine based studio or buy complex and expensive equipment to get the best results from Pilates.
 Happy Being run mat classes on Mondays and Wednesdays.

 4. I Love Cardio And Pilates Is Boring I Don’t Build Up A Sweat.
 Nothing Happens!

 You don’t build up a sweat like running or cycling with Pilates but things do happen, the slow rhythmic exercises can be very deceiving as they slowly and safely start building you a strong core, reducing the risk of injury and improving your flexibility.
 A regular Pilates class will help keep you from getting sidelined with an injury — which means you can run and cycle and work out more consistently.
 You may also be more likely to exercise in other ways since you are feeling good.

-Many active people start classes at Happy Being with for example a sore lower back, shoulder, hamstring strain or muscle imbalance which affects their training and performance but by the end of one to two terms they feel much better and are out getting PB’s.
-It really is worth cross-training and joining a mat Pilates class, for more info get in touch with firstname.lastname@example.org.
+Many active people start classes at Happy Being with for example a sore lower back, shoulder, hamstring strain or muscle imbalance which affects their training and performance but by the end of one to two terms, they feel much better and are out getting PB’s.
+It really is worth cross-training and joining a mat Pilates class or an Online Pilates class.